chora-io/docs/guides/get-started.md

 ## Keplr

-You will need to install [Keplr Wallet](https://www.keplr.app/download) as a mobile application and/or a browser extension, depending on how you intend to interact with Chora applications.
-Keplr is a wallet application that enables users to interact with multiple blockchain networks in the [Cosmos](https://cosmos.network/) ecosystem.
-Chora applications use Keplr to easily interact with supported networks - i.e. Chora Testnet, Regen, and Regen Redwood.
+You will need to install [Keplr Wallet](https://www.keplr.app/download) as a mobile application and/or a browser extension depending on how you intend to interact with Chora applications (i.e. mobile or desktop).

+Keplr is a wallet application that enables users to interact with multiple blockchain networks.
+All Chora applications use Keplr to connect users to supported networks (i.e. Chora Testnet, Regen Redwood, and Regen), enabling users to then sign and broadcast transactions.

 ## Tokens

-You will need to have a small balance of tokens available in your account for each network you intend to interact with.
-These tokens will be required to pay for transactions fees.
-If you are new to blockchain, we recommend starting out with test networks to familiarize yourself with how this all works.
+You will need tokens for each network you intend to interact with.
+Tokens cover fees required for each transaction.
+If you are new to blockchain or signing and broadcasting transactions, we recommend you start with test networks to familiarize yourself with how this all works.

-You can use the [Chora Faucet](https://faucet.chora.io/chora-testnet-1) to receive test network tokens from supported test networks.
-A small amount of tokens can be requested up to three times with the same account on each test network - i.e. Chora Testnet and Regen Redwood.
-After requesting tokens, you can verify that your account balance was updated with Keplr Wallet.
-You can also check your balance using the [Ledger](https://ledger.chora.io/chora-testnet-1/account) application.
+You can use the [Chora Faucet](https://faucet.chora.io/chora-testnet-1) application to receive tokens from supported test networks.
+A small amount of tokens can be requested up to three times with the same account on each test network (i.e. Chora Testnet and Regen Redwood).
+After requesting tokens, you can verify your account balance was updated by using Keplr Wallet or the [Chora Ledger](https://ledger.chora.io/chora-testnet-1/account) application.